rbrands/MeetUpPlanner/README.md

 * Availability of "private" MeetUps: The ability to organize a MeetUp and protect it with a "keyword" that can be given to potential participants.
 * Adaptable: The application has a front-end layer implemented with <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor">ASP.NET Core Blazor</a>  The application logic is provided as microservices (Azure Functions).
 In this way it is possible to use the application layer independently with a different front-end.

+About this repository: Folder "MeetUpFunctions" has the source code of the Azure Functions used for the backend.
+The master branch is CI enabled with GitHub Actions and deployed to the slot "dev" of the Azure Functions App.
+Folder MeetUpPlanner holds the source code of the Blazor WebAssembly and the ASP.NET Core hosting app.
+The master branch is CI enabled with GitHub Action and deployed to https://meetup-planner-dev.azurewebsites.net